I want to prune or remove a tree on my land. What do I do?

 Tree Roots are in my pipes.
 What should I do?

-- map showing all trees and location of pipes and blockage
+map/plan showing all trees (including species) and location of pipes and blockage

-Council may also request proof (by way of root analysis) that the roots causing a blockage are from a public tree.
+Council may also request further information including proof (by way of root analysis) that the roots causing a blockage are from a public tree.

 A tree on Council Land is blocking scenic or water views.
 What can I do?

-Many tree species can be pruned by a professional Arborist so that filtered sunlight or light spill can penetrate by thinning the tree canopy.
-This is called cosmetic pruning.
+Some tree species can be pruned by a professional Arborist so that filtered sunlight or views can be obtained by selectively thinning small branches within the tree canopy.